Having a Biblical Worldview

 That Satan is a living force, not just a symbol of evil

 And finally, that God is the all-knowing, all-powerful maker of the universe who still rules that creation today

 According to Barna.org, just five percent of us have a biblical worldview.
 Why is it important to have a biblical worldview?
 When we believe with all our heart the truth about Jesus, and we are aware of the enemy's plan to steal our destiny, we are much better equipped to fulfill the call God has placed on our lives.
 There are wonderful depths to God that we may never know, but believing these truths sets us up to live out a passionate faith, versus a lukewarm religion.

-Why not seek God at a deeper level today?
+Is God calling you to seek Him and trust Him at a deeper level today?